retazo0018/3D-Bounding-Box-Prediction/README.md

 - Resized each image and pointcloud to a fixed dimension.
 - Concatenated all instance segmentation masks into one.
 - Padded ground truth 3d bounding boxes to equal number of instances.
+- Currently, the point cloud features are saved to disk to allow for quick loading during training.
 ![alt text](docs/data_prep.png "Data Preparation")